 When writing about his own faith, Boettner remarks that the Evangelical or Fundamentalist position “came down through the ante-Nicene Fathers and Augustine,” which suggests that he accepts as in some way authoritative Christian writings prior to 430, the year of Augustine’s death.
 But Boettner shows virtually no familiarity with the patristic writings of the first several centuries of the Christian era.
 His book includes only six references to Augustine and nine to Augustine’s contemporary, Jerome.
 There is one mention of Pope Gelasius I, who lived a century later, and the next oldest writers cited are from the Middle Ages.

 Boettner could have examined Patrology, Johannes Quasten’s four-volume work on the writings of the early Church, composed in the decade before Roman Catholicism was written; or Joseph Tixeront’s History of Dogmas, an older but standard Catholic work on historical theology.
 Even a casual reading of these works would have demonstrated to him that from the earliest years distinctive Catholic doctrines were held and taught by the Church—belief in the Real Presence of Christ in the Eucharist, baptismal regeneration, a hierarchy of bishops, priests, and deacons, the Mass as a sacrifice, the special authority of the bishop of Rome, prayers for the dead—and he would have seen that the contrary Fundamentalist positions he espouses are not supported.
-He thinks he knows what Augustine and the other Fathers wrote, but he gives no impression that he is at all familiar with their writings.

-In the chapter on Mary he claims, "The phrase ‘Mother of God’ originated in the Council of Ephesus, in the year 431."
+In the chapter on Mary he claims, “The phrase ‘Mother of God’ originated in the Council of Ephesus, in the year 431.”
 Boettner makes a score of blunders here.
-Does he expect his readers to believe that the phrase "Mother of God" was never used until the day it became a dogma?
-He presupposes that his readers trust him with a blind obedience, never bothering to do the homework that he failed to do.
+Does he expect his readers to believe that the phrase “Mother of God” was never used until the day it became a dogma?

 In his introduction, Boettner boasts: “Let Protestants challenge Rome to full and open debate regarding the distinctive doctrines that separate the two systems, and it will be seen that the one thing Rome does not want is public discussion.”
 The curious thing is that many of the anti-Catholic groups that rely so heavily on Boettner are unwilling to engage in public debates.